TIC0NDER0GA/frontend_mentor/README.md

 ### What I learned

-I learned the different keyowrds used for tailwind css since it was my first time using it.
+I learned how to create different classes to use with tailwind.
+How to edit the list decorators for custom list colors and spacing.

 ### Continued development

 Be able to come up with my own themes and components.
 Become more design oriented with colors and layouts.
-Remember the terms used for frontend markup and the different measurements other than px.